isomerpages/pa-chingay/_join-us/Volunteers.md

 ---
 # **Volunteer Recruitment for Chingay 2024 is back!**

-We would like to invite you to join us as volunteers to support the parade and contribute to the positive experiences of people from all walks o.f life.
+We would like to invite you to join us as volunteers to support the parade and contribute to the positive experiences of people from all walks of life.

 Alternatively, if you would like to be a part of the performing contingent, you may register via: [https://www.chingay.gov.sg/join-us/performers/](https://www.chingay.gov.sg/join-us/performers/).